beeware/toga/docs/tutorial/tutorial-2.rst

 If you've done any design for the web, you will have come across CSS before as the mechanism that you use to lay out HTML on a web page.
-Although this is the reason CSS was developed, CSS itself is a general set of rules for laying out any "boxes" that are structured in a tree-like heirarchy.
+Although this is the reason CSS was developed, CSS itself is a general set of rules for laying out any "boxes" that are structured in a tree-like hierarchy.
 GUI widgets are an example of one such structure.

 To see how this works in practice, lets look at a more complex example,